 At the end of the day permanent policies are more expensive than term policies.
 Every single dollar of my $1,650,000 in life insurance is term life insurance.
 That dollar amount is spread over three policies that I acquired over the years.

 Dave gives great advice for getting out of debt.
 A lot of his further financial advice is just too general for me.
 As the disclaimer states on each of his broadcasts your situations are fact dependent and you should talk to someone who knows what they are doing before making financial decisions (or something like that).
-I know from experience that ten times income on term life insurance is generally just not enough when are younger and have kids at home.
+I know from experience that ten times income on term life insurance is generally just not enough when there are younger kids at home.

 I Have Three Policies but am now Un-Insurable

 You don’t have to use the conversion options, but makes sure it’s an option for down the road.
 What they allow is for you to convert the term policy to a permanent policy without having to be underwritten.
 Many companies offer conversion, but often the policy they convert into is not a great option.
 Ohio National and NGL both have solid conversion options.